zerouwar/Octopus/README.md

 # Octopus
 A java simple object-row-mapping util used to import excel

-## introdution
+## introduction
-`Octopus` can convert row of sheet in the excel(HSSF) to object you want,in order to get rid of operation of POI(actually `Octopus` deal with sheet temporarily,so you still have to get sheet with POI).
+***Octopus*** can convert row of sheet in the excel(HSSF) to object you want,in order to get rid of operation of POI(actually ***Octopus*** deal with sheet temporarily,so you still have to get sheet with POI).
 It runs with apache POI 3.16,lombok 1.16.14 and in java8
 ## How to use
 #### As a example,we have a Student class which represents one row of sheet.

-Every fields of the Student will be converted to one column of a row in the order they are declared,except marked by `@ModelIgnore`.Noted that,field without any annotation also will be converted.
+Every fields of the Student will be converted to one column of a row in the order they are declared,except marked by `@ModelIgnore`.Note that field without any annotation also will be converted.
 ***
 	@Getter